Total Diet Replacement Programmes

 - You have a history of eating disorders.

-Do I need my GP’s permission before starting a TDR programme?
+Do I need to tell my GP before starting a TDR programme?

 - You have type 2 diabetes, controlled by diet or oral medications.